Best PCs for music production 2025: Apple Macs and Windows machines for your home studio

 -

-If you want a permanent machine for your studio space, we'd go for the Apple Mac Mini.
+If you want a permanent machine for your studio space, I'd go for the Apple Mac Mini.
 Its small size combined with powerful processing power makes it a studio workhorse, and it's excellent value for money too.

 It runs ultra-quiet, making it great for home studio users who are recording in the same space they're mixing, and if you upgrade to the Pro version you get plenty of connectivity.
+If you really do need to take it on the go, it's small and lightweight enough that you can pop it into a backpack.

 Best budget